 Colorado used to have a nice simple formula for the maximum (reasonable) charge for medical records. $14 for the first 10 pages, $0.50 for pages 11 through 40 and $0.33 for every page after that.
 It was a bit more for patient representatives, but on the whole you knew what you could expect.
 It kept the lid on offices that wanted to charge you an exorbitant fee for a “records review” before releasing records.
 Or copiers that wanted to change $1 a page just to copy records.
 Well, now that’s all gone.
-Continue reading Cost for medial records in Colorado literally LIMITLESS
+Continue reading Colorado medical record charges

 I was recently asked how long it takes to get a Social Security decision when the judge sends you to a post hearing medical examination (also known as a consultative examination).

 In cases where there is no post-hearing consultative examination, I normally estimate it may take 30 to 90 days to get a decision.
 A post-hearing consultative examination can mean a longer wait to get a hearing decision.
-Here are my estimates from the day of the hearing Continue reading What happens if Social Security sets an exam after your hearing
+Here are my estimates from the day of the hearing: Continue reading An exam AFTER your Social Security hearing – EXPLAINED!

 This is the best video I have ever seen on Social Anxiety Disorder.
 If you have friends or family members who have trouble understanding what is feels like to be under the spotlight, and unable to be around people, ask them to watch this video.
 Continue reading Understanding Social Anxiety Disorder